 Vincent A. Tucker

 Vincent Tucker, President of Quality Moving Services, was born and raised in Hampton, Virginia, where he attended Bethel High School.
 Mr. Tucker attended Virginia State University and graduated in 1985 with a B.S. degree in Public Administration.
 He has attended several additional education programs such as the University of Richmond’s Robins School of Business MBE Executive Management Program, the University of Wisconsin’s Business Management Seminar held at the University of Wisconsin and the Tuck School of Business’ Building a High Performing Minority Business Program at Dartmouth College.
-He currently serves as Chairman of the Central Regional Advisory Committee for the Carolina Virginia Minority Supplier Development Council and serves on the Board of Directors for the Central Virginia Better Business Bureau.
+He is a past Chairman of the Central Regional Advisory Committee for the Carolina Virginia Minority Supplier Development Council and is the current Chairperson for the Board of Directors for the Central Virginia Better Business Bureau.

 Vincent Tucker is the current President of the William Tucker 1624 Society, a 501(c)(3) nonprofit organization dedicated to the education of the greater public about the first Africans to arrive in Virginia.
 William Tucker is the first recorded child of African descent to be born and baptized in English North America.
 He was the son of Antoney and Isabell who were among the first “twenty and odd” Africans to arrive at Point Comfort (present day Fort Monroe) aboard the White Lion in 1619.
 The William Tucker 1624 Society, made up of descendants, has consistently made significant contributions to the City of Hampton, the state of Virginia, and areas within the United States, ant the country of Angola, contributing to the cultural, social, and economic growth of local communities and nurturing children in homes, schools and churches while continuing to excel personally, professionally and academically.
 The Society was recognized by Governor Kaine at the Jamestown 400 Year Celebration in 2007, received a Proclamation from the City of Hampton in April 2013 and was acknowledged by Governor McAuliffe at African Arrival Day Celebration in 2016, and in 2018, Governor Ralph Northam dedicated the Tucker Cemetery as a perpetual open space land to protect the sacred burial ground.